Explain why it is sometimes hotter at the beach than in the city.

 In detail, for those interested!

-Different albedo effect
+Different albedo effect between sand and concrete

-Influence of the sea breeze
+Influence of drafts and sea breezes

 Did you know?